When You Help - More Gets Done

 Schedule/Environment: This task allows for a flexible schedule that can change weekly and be done remotely or at NSEA’s office.
 Check-ins with staff would need to occur during office hours which are roughly 8:00am to 4:00pm, Monday through Friday.

-Required skill: Fluency in Spanish, Ukranian, and/or Punjabi
+Required skill: Fluency in Ukrainian and/or Punjabi.

 Board Member